 When you select Reset GPS receiver, Asset Surveyor will check the currently connected GPS receiver.
 Asset Surveyor will beep and return to the Utilities menu if there is none, or if the connected GPS receiver is one of the following:

-- a Series 4000 receiver,

-- a Pathfinder Basic Series receiver, or

-- a Centurion or Trimpack III.
+- a Series 4000 receiver, - a Centurion or Trimpack III.

 If the currently connected GPS receiver does not appear in the list above, Asset Surveyor will ask you to confirm that you wish to reset its battery-backed memory: